The Bankrate promise

 A Direct PLUS Loan is available to eligible graduate or professional students or eligible parents of an undergraduate student.
 Depending on the borrower, it’s commonly referred to as either a “grad PLUS loan” or a “parent PLUS loan.”

 Direct PLUS Loans are not need-based.
 They require a credit check, and you must meet the Department of Education’s borrower requirements to be approved.
 However, applicants who don’t have strong credit might still be awarded funding if they can provide an endorser for the loan.
-An endorser is similar to a co-signer, since they guarantee that they’ll repay the loan if you can’t.
-You might also be awarded a PLUS Loan despite poor credit history if you have proof of an extenuating circumstance that led to your adverse credit.
+An endorser is similar to a co-signer since they guarantee they’ll repay the loan if you can’t.
+You might also be awarded a PLUS Loan if you have proof of an extenuating circumstance that led to your adverse credit.

-The interest rate on grad PLUS and parent PLUS loans is currently 7.54 percent, and they have an origination fee equal to 4.228 percent of the total loan amount.
+The interest rate on grad PLUS and parent PLUS loans is 8.05 percent, and they have an origination fee equal to 4.228 percent of the total loan amount.

 Direct Consolidation Loan

-It’s free to apply for a Direct Consolidation Loan, and you have the option of extending your loan term up to 30 years.
+It’s free to apply for a Direct Consolidation Loan, and you can extend your loan term up to 30 years.
 This reduces your monthly payment, but it also means that it’ll take you longer to pay off your loans, meaning you’ll pay more in interest over the total life of the loan.